Dara Kass

-Dara Kass is an emergency medicine physician and Associate Professor of Emergency Medicine at Columbia University Medical Center.
-She is also an advocate for advancing the careers of women in medicine.
-While treating patients during the Coronavirus disease (COVID-19) pandemic, Kass became infected.
-Since then, she has become a prominent voice advocating for access to personal protective equipment and more effective measures to combat the spread of the disease.
+Dara Ann Kass (born September 6, 1977) is a practicing emergency medicine physician and a consultant in healthcare policy and impact.
+She is a longtime advocate for advancing the careers of women in medicine.
+While treating patients during the Coronavirus disease (COVID-19) pandemic, Kass became infected, sharing her disease course and serving as a public health messenger.
+Since the Dobbs v.
+Jackson Women's Health Organization supreme court decision, Dobbs v.
+Jackson Women's Health Organization she has focused on healthcare policy and advocacy related to reproductive healthcare, specifically on the care patients receive in Emergency Departments.

-Education and early career
+Early life

 Kass was born and raised in Brooklyn, New York.
 Her mother was an emergency medicine nurse at Brookdale Hospital in Brooklyn and inspired Kass's career in medicine.
-She then attended the University of Maryland, College Park, where she received her Bachelor of Science degree in neurobiology and physiology in 1998.
-She then returned to Brooklyn to study medicine at SUNY Downstate Medical School, where she received her Doctor of Medicine degree in 2003.
-From 2003 to 2007, she performed her residency training in emergency medicine at SUNY Downstate Kings County Hospital.
+She attended the University of Maryland, College Park, where she received her Bachelor of Science degree in neurobiology and physiology in 1998.
+She returned to Brooklyn to study medicine at SUNY Downstate Medical School, where she received her Doctor of Medicine degree in 2003.
+From 2003 to 2007, she completed her residency training in emergency medicine at SUNY Downstate Kings County Hospital.

-Medical career
+Career

-Kass began her post-residency medical career as an attending physician at Staten Island University Hospital, where she remained for five years between 2007 and 2013 before moving to NYU Langone Medical Center.
-There, she ran the medical school programs in the emergency department, serving as the Director of Undergraduate Medical Education.
-In 2017, she became the Director of Equity and Inclusion and Associate Professor at Columbia University Irving Medical Center and in July 2018, she became an Assistant Attending Physician at New York Presbyterian Medical Center.
+Kass began her post-residency medical career as an attending physician at Staten Island University Hospital, where she remained for five years between 2007 and 2013, helping to start their emergency medicine residency.
+In 2013 she moved to NYU Langone Medical Center.
+There, she ran the medical school programs in the emergency department, serving as the director of undergraduate medical education.
+In 2018, she became the director of equity and inclusion and associate professor at Columbia University Irving Medical Center.
+She has worked at Montefiore Medical Center since 2024.

+FemInEM

+Kass founded FemInEM, a platform dedicated to supporting women in emergency medicine and advocating for gender equity in the field in 2016.
+FemInEM provides resources, mentorship, and networking opportunities for women physicians and other professionals in emergency medicine.
+The organization was pivotal in raising awareness about the unique challenges faced by women in medicine, such as gender bias, pay disparities, and work-life balance issues.
+Under Kass’s leadership, FemInEM hosted conferences, published research and opinion pieces, and built a robust online community to empower women and promote systemic change.
+The initiative has been widely recognized as a transformative force in fostering inclusivity and representation in emergency medicine.